Tharun-kumaran-G/PROMPT/README.md

 •	Time: Training can take weeks to months, depending on model scale and resources.
 ________________________________________
 8. APPLICATIONS OF GENERATIVE AI

-Generative AI is already embedded in many industries:

 •	Healthcare → AI-assisted drug design, generation of synthetic medical images for training, predictive diagnosis.